elear-solutions/docs/source/coco_technical_documentation/coco_tech_docs_aiot_intelligent_edge/coco_tech_docs_coco_for_devices/coco_tech_docs_linux/coco_tech_docs_linux_internals/cocodb/cocodb_frameworks.rst

         -
         - TEXT
         - Set to 'Y' or 'N' to indicate whether the row has been soft-deleted

-      * - DEVICE_NAME
-        -
-        -
-        - TEXT
-        - Name of this COCO Device in the COCONet

       * - PRODUCT_NAME
         - X